 Having a pond on your property can even drive the price of your property up by a bit, and it never hurts.
 People with small gardens can even set one up in one corner, and if you have one on the larger size you can use certain design elements to liven it up even more.

-Here's what goes into making a garden pond.
+Guide into making a garden pond

 - The Right Place: Make sure your garden isn't directly under the sun but gets adequate sunlight during the day.
 You should also keep it away from Any kids who might fall in or mess it up, and easy to reach for small animals like frogs.